mattrussi/gitlab-com-runbooks/docs/patroni/performance-degradation-troubleshooting.md

 ## Troubleshooting database (postgres/pgbouncer) degradation

 Database performance degradation may be due to several reasons.
-This is an asorted compilation of checks you can try to point too the degradation origin.
+To search for de root cause, you can start digging by checking existing metrics.

 ### Check CPU utilization